knitting stitches for beginners

 Seed stitch alternates knit and purl stitches across a row to create super textured knit fabric.
 It’s reversible and doesn’t curl which makes this a great choice for baby blankets, scarves, and dishtowels!

-Learn with A Video!
+Learn with VideoS!

 Learn the basic knitting stitches with our series of video tutorials.